-Policy Topic 1 - Investment Emphasis

-Key concerns Metro staff recommended actions

-Key concerns Image: Concerns in the second Metro staff recommended actions across the RTP, MTIP, RFFA and investment area programs to ensure metrics and tools reflect community and regional priorities.
+Voy gongovno - DECOMMENDED ACTIONS Key concerns i.
+Recommend Metro convene a group to review Metro's existing metrics and tools for evaluating safety, climate, equity, mobility and economic development impacts of transportation decisions across the RTP, MTIP, RFFA and investment area programs to ensure metrics and tools reflect community and regional priorities and advance our ability to manage the existing system in a way that rectifies past and present harms and reduces further burdens on marginalized communities.
 This could lead to recommendations on new tools and/or process improvements that may be needed to better align investment priorities with RTP goals and funding opportunities. ii.
 Recommend Metro conduct a review of the 2023 RTP project list development process in advance of the 2028 RTP update.
 The intended outcome of this review is an improved project assessment process that better aligns project selection with community and regional priorities.
-This work could be informed by the review of metrics and tools described above, as well as the JPACT subcommittee described below.
 An improved project assessment process would provide transparency and enable decision-makers to consider the benefits and impacts of multiple projects comprehensively when making investment decisions. iii.
-Recommend Metro create a JPACT subcommittee that guides the 2028 RTP Call for Projects solicitation and prioritization process.
-The subcommittee should include representation from JPACT, MPAC, ODOT, TriMet, and community and business leaders. iv.
-Recommend that Metro Council members and staff present to elected councils around the region to highlight the goals of the 2028 RTP update. b.
-Post RTP adoption, recommend that all agencies align investment priorities with the updated Oregon Transportation Plan, Transportation Planning Rule and the 2023 RTP to advance for consideration in the 2027-2030 MTIP, 2027-2030 RFFA process and the 2028 RTP update. c.
-Post RTP adoption, recommend all agencies engage community members, community-based organizations, tribes, cities, counties, transportation providers, businesses and other interested parties in the process of identifying and prioritizing locations and projects to address safety, climate, equi
+Recommend that Metro Council members and staff present to elected councils around the region to highlight the goals of the 2023 RTP and expectations around identification of investment priorities during the scoping phase for the 2028 RTP update. b.
+Post RTP adoption, recommend all agencies engage community members, community-based organizations, tribes, cities, counties, transportation providers, businesses and other interested parties in the process of identifying and prioritizing locations and projects to address safety, climate, equity and transit needs in advance of the 2028 RTP Call for Projects.
+As part of this work, consider new/innovative data and metrics to benchmark and measure performance on safety and equity.
+5. Continue to improve coordination and support for small jurisdictions. a.
+Following adoption of the 2023 RTP, develop strategies to support smaller jurisdictions to be more effective for funding opportunities. b.
+Prior to the 2028 RTP Call for Projects, consider strategies to improve coordination on submitting projects on state or multi-jurisdictional facilities.